kidpollo/fullstack-kitchen-sink-2024/README.md

 evolving modern apps and infrastructures.
-Terraform and Terragrunt + the current state of the Serverless capabilities provided by AWS, make for a highly compelling combination that offers ultimate flexibility with some of the niceties of frameworks without the bloat.
+Terraform and Terragrunt + the current state of the Serverless capabilities provided by AWS, make for a highly compelling combination that offers ultimate flexibility with some of the offerings of frameworks without the bloat.

 I realize a setup like this is not the most beginner-friendly as it would require comfort level with tooling more familiar to infrastructure and DevOps